By Amy Hunt

 How to decorate using sage green in a fresh and modern way

-She explained, "If you're looking for more subtle pops of colour, an 'accent' wall behind joinery works really well, as does the use of sage green furnishings.
+She explained, "If you're looking for more subtle pops of color, an 'accent' wall behind joinery works really well, as does the use of sage green furnishings.

-- Combine a sage wall with natural finishes such as a wooden table, rattan lampshape, plants, and natural woven baskets (as in the picture below - the wall colour in this image is Mellow Sage from Crown Paints, available in Matt, Silk, or Mid Sheen)
+- Combine a sage wall with natural finishes such as a wooden table, rattan lamp shape, plants, and natural woven baskets (the wall color in the image below is Mellow Sage from Crown Paints, available in Matt, Silk, or Mid Sheen).

-- Or for an even easier hit of sage green, look for candles in soft sage for an easy way of working the colour into your living room or bedroom.
+- Or for an even easier hit of sage green, look for candles in soft sage for an easy way of working the color into your living room or bedroom.

 What colours go with sage green?

-From bolder reds to more muted whites and greys, there are a myriad of colors you could pair with sage green - so if you're ready to get redecorating, take a look at the below...
+From bolder reds to more muted whites and greys, there is a myriad of colors you could pair with sage green.

-And as with most other colours, it also pairs perfectly with a crisp white color—creating an overall calm and muted look whilst still being much more fun than a space that's all white.
+As with most other colors, it also pairs perfectly with a crisp white color—creating an overall calm and muted look whilst still being much more fun than a space that's all white.
 In a room that’s predominantly white or cream, it also adds a touch of warmth.

 An easy way to combine white and sage green is to have one sage green signature wall, with the rest painted white.
 Or, in kitchens, you could have your cupboards sage green and your walls white, or the other way around.